dpc10ster/RJafrocBook/docs/06-binormal-model.md

 ## Discussion
 The binormal model is historically very important and the contribution by Dorfman and Alf [@RN212] was seminal.
 Prior to their work, there was no valid way of estimating AUC from observed ratings counts.
 Their work and a key paper by Lusted [@RN1487] accelerated research using ROC methods.
 The number of publications using their algorithm, and the more modern versions developed by Metz and colleagues, is probably well in excess of 500.
 Because of its key role, the author has endeavored to take out some of the mystery about how the binormal model parameters are estimated.
 In particular, a common misunderstanding that the binormal model assumptions are violated by real datasets, when in fact it is quite robust to apparent deviations from normality, is addressed.

-A good understanding of this chapter should enable the reader to better understand alternative ROC models, discussed in a later chapter.
+A good understanding of this chapter should enable the reader to better understand alternative ROC models, discussed later.

 It has been stated that the `b`-parameter of the binormal model is generally observed to be less than one, consistent with the diseased distribution being wider than the non-diseased one.
 The ROC literature is largely silent on the reason for this finding.
 One reason, namely location uncertainty, is presented in Chapter "Predictions of the RSM", where RSM stands for Radiological Search Model.
 Basically, if the location of the lesion is unknown, then z-samples from diseased cases can be of two types, samples from the correct lesion location, or samples from other non-lesion locations.
 The resulting mixture distribution will then appear to have larger variance than the corresponding samples from non-diseased cases.
 This type of mixing need not be restricted to location uncertainty.
 Even is location is known, if the lesions are non-homogenous (e.g., they contain a range of contrasts) then a similar mixture-distribution induced broadening is expected.
 The contaminated binormal model (CBM) - see Chapter TBA - also predicts that the diseased distribution is wider than the non-diseased one.